Leon Spinks Beats Muhammad Ali in a Massive Upset

 Read more →

-Australia's women's 4×200 m freestyle relay team was disqualified from the 2001 World Aquatics Championships after a swimmer prematurely jumped into the pool during their celebration.
+Australia’s women’s 4×200 m freestyle relay at the 2001 World Aquatics Championships was disqualified after swimmers entered the pool to celebrate before the race had fully ended.

 Read more →